constgen/neutrino-preset-koa/README.md

 Server killed, due to timeout
 ```

-Graceful Shutdown works correctly only in a built version which is started using
+Graceful Shutdown works correctly on all platforms only in a built version which is started using

 ```bash
 node .
 ```

 This is another reason to use this command on a production environment.
-It can't work properly when you start the server as a child process of `npm start`.
+It may not work properly when you start the server as a child process of `npm start`.

 ## VSCode tips